thanhlecongg/rise-hust/content/authors/datht/_index.md

 ---
 # Display name
-title: Tong Van Vinh
+title: Hoang Thanh Dat

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Student
+role: Incoming PhD Student

 # Organizations/Affiliations
 organizations: